 The division conducts surveys of health care facilities.
 When facilities are found to be noncompliant with federal and state regulations a corrective action plan is required of the facility.
 Follow-up visits verify that corrective actions have been implemented to rectify cited deficiencies.
 View Health Care Facility Deficiencies.

-Annual License Renewal Period
+Annual License Renewal for 2016

 The Division of Provider Services processes initial licensure and certification applications, maintains and distributes health care facilities and certified provider directories, and publishes, maintains and distributes facility licensure rules.
 The division also processes bed change requests, change of ownership applications, and provides consultation to health care providers and the general public relating to health care licensure requirements and certification standards and procedures.